Party Witch Silhouette Cake

 Or, for something even longer lasting, you can order a plastic silhouette cake topper on Amazon, and just add the buttercream skirt and fondant hat when decorating the cake.

 As you saw in the video, the anchors for my silhouettes (lollipop sticks) were partially visible.
-I did this so that most of the buttercream would be in contact with the stick rather than the gum paste.
+I did this so that the gum paste would make very little to no contact with the buttercream.
+(The moisture from buttercream can sometimes cause gum paste to soften.)

 If using a Non-Crusting Buttercream